 Below follows a list of the sub-components that constitute this component:

-The OperationIdentifier element MUST contain one instance of a URI, which MUST reflect the name of the request to invoke the operation.
-For REST-based services this corresponds to the Paths Object component within [OpenAPI] and the OperationIdentifier element SHOULD contain the relative path the endpoint at which the operation can be invoked, which is appended to the URL of the Server component within the Protocol element specified in clause 3.1.2.
+The Name element MUST contain one instance of a string, which MUST reflect the name of the request to invoke the operation.
+For REST-based services this corresponds to the Paths Object component within [OpenAPI] and the Name element SHOULD contain the relative path the endpoint at which the operation can be invoked, which is appended to the URL of the Server component within the Protocol element specified in clause 3.1.2.
 For SOAP-based services the Name element corresponds to the soap:operation within [WSDL].

 The OPTIONAL Specification element, if present, MUST contain a URI, which points to a specification document describing the specific operation under consideration.